 One of the reasons why so many developers do not understand how the Windows Runtime works (other than looking into its documentation strangely sparse and overwhelming at the same time) is not just because the tooling and language “projections” do obscure the underlying platform.
 No. The real reason is: there is no clear and detailed Windows 10 blueprints.

-In other words: There is no officially supported, published and reviewed, Windows 10, detailed architecture available.
+In other words: There is no officially supported, published, and reviewed, Windows 10 and Windows 11, detailed architecture available.

 (In case you think you are in the wrong post perhaps you might want to escape in the direction of development)

 So who cares about this Architecture “thing” anyway?
 Simple answer: you, the software developer, should care.
 Architecture is imposed on you.
 You do suffer (for many years) or (who knows) possibly enjoy Windows Architects’ decisions.

 There is an example: it turns out that for some reason inheritance has been chosen (by Architects) over aggregation in WIN10 RT API and especially so in its implementation patterns.
 And then, at the same time, while learning WIN RT API, one is faced with effectively not having interface inheritance in new IDL.
 Curious and peculiar.
 The question is: Why?

 Well, some Windows 10 Architect (I hope) knows why.
 But who she is?
 Where are they?
 Who do you call for real fundamental and necessary details, if you want to really understand Windows 10 API?

 Good Architecture tells us WHY has something been done.
 Not HOW and not WHEN and not WHO …